 1. Observation of AI Interactions

-- Engagement with AI companionship tools (e.g., Replika, Character.AI) to document response patterns and emotional cues.
+-Direct engagement with AI companionship tools (e.g., Replika, Character.AI) to document response patterns, emotional cues, and conversational depth.
+For instance, interactions with Replika revealed that the AI chatbot frequently reassured users with empathetic language but struggled with contextual continuity in long conversations,

 - Participation in online forums and communities where users discuss their AI experiences (e.g., Reddit communities like r/Replika and r/CharacterAI).
+Posts included testimonials from users expressing deep emotional connections with AI, as well as skepticism regarding AI’s authenticity in social interactions.

 2. Textual Analysis of User Testimonials and Discussions

 - Analysis of social media posts, app reviews, and AI-related discussion groups to identify recurring themes and user perceptions.
+For example, app reviews often highlighted users’ appreciation for AI’s availability and responsiveness but criticized its occasional robotic or repetitive nature.

 - Categorization of user responses based on emotional engagement, satisfaction levels, and perceived authenticity of AI companionship.
+Testimonials varied from users treating AI as a safe space for emotional expression to those who felt disappointed when AI responses failed to provide deep understanding,

 3. Coding Process